cardamomcode/fable-python/docs/compatibility.md

 # F# Compatibility in Fable.Python

-Understanding what works and what doesn't is crucial when targeting Python with Fable.
-This chapter covers supported features, limitations, and important differences from .NET.
+This chapter covers supported features, limitations, and important differences from .NET when targeting Python with Fable.

 ## Common Types and Objects